Musso & Frank Grill: The Story of An LA Icon

 The Martinis are as legendary as the stars that have dined at Musso's

-Mark Echeverria, the COO, CFO and proprietor of Musso & Frank Grill, shares a story that has become part of the lore of the Hollywood landmark, which is celebrating its centennial in 2019.
+Mark Echeverria, the COO, CFO and proprietor of Musso & Frank Grill, shares a story that has become part of the lore of the Hollywood landmark.
 Back in the early days of Musso & Frank, Charlie Chaplin would come here with his colleagues.
 To get to the restaurant, they would race down Hollywood Boulevard by horse and the loser would pick up the tab for lunch.
 As they ate, they kept an eye on the horses from the only booth with a window view.
-"It's still known as the Charlie Chaplin booth," says Echeverria by phone, "and it's still, by far, the most-requested booth that we have."
+"It's still known as the Charlie Chaplin booth," said Echeverria by phone, "and it's still, by far, the most-requested booth that we have."

 Joseph Musso and Frank Toulet opened their namesake restaurant on Sept.
 27, 1919.
 They hired French chef Jean Rue, who would helm the kitchen for 53 years.
 In 1927, Musso and Toulet sold their restaurant to two Italian immigrants, John Mosso and Joseph Carrissimi.
 Today, Musso's is owned and operated by the third and fourth generations of the Mosso family - Echeverria is Mosso's great-grandson.

-The surrounding neighborhood has changed a lot since 1919.
-For starters, Hollywood Boulevard is no longer conducive to horse racing.
-But for 100 years, this steakhouse has remained a constant, low-key fixture on a street that's in a continuous state of hustle and bustle.
+The surrounding neighborhood has changed a lot since 1919 - for one thing, Hollywood Boulevard is no longer conducive to horse racing.
+For more than 100 years, Musso's has remained a constant, elegant fixture on a street that's in a continuous state of hustle and bustle.
 Outside, the latest tunes blast from cars and sidewalk cafes as street performers try to catch your attention and trendy t-shirts pour out of souvenir shops.
-Inside, dark wood booths come with coat hangers on the side, a rarity in warm and casual Los Angeles.
-A bartender in a red jacket makes change at a register that looks as if it long pre-dates the digital age.
+Inside, dark wood booths come with coat hangers on the side - a rarity in warm and casual Los Angeles.
+A bartender in a red jacket makes change at a register that pre-dates the digital age by decades.

 Even the menu hasn't been drastically altered over the years.
-"We've done a few little tweaks to the menu," says Echeverria, "All those tweaks are to bring the recipes and the food to a modern-day palate… In 1919, the recipes that we have are rather bland by today's tastes."
+"We've done a few little tweaks to the menu," said Echeverria.
+"All those tweaks are to bring the recipes and the food to a modern-day palate… In 1919, the recipes that we have are rather bland by today's tastes."
 Their current executive chef, J.P.
 Amateau is only the third person to hold that position in the restaurant's history.
 He's also a local who used to frequent the restaurant as a child.
-"J.P. has really been able to walk an extremely fine line and do it extremely successfully," says Echeverria.
+"J.P. has really been able to walk an extremely fine line and do it extremely successfully," said Echeverria.

-The most ordered item here is filet mignon, cooked over an open-fire mesquite grill that has been seasoned for more than 30 years.
+The most-ordered item is filet mignon, cooked over an open-fire mesquite grill that's been seasoned for more than 30 years.
 Also popular is the Grenadine of Beef, which has been on the menu since the early 1920s.
-"We've got regulars that have been coming in for 40 years that have never tried anything else," says Echeverria.
+"We've got regulars that have been coming in for 40 years that have never tried anything else," said Echeverria.